Jeremy-Gammill/palindrome-checker/README.md

 ## How to Use

 1. Enter any text into the input field.
-2. Click the "Check" button to evaluate the input.
+2. Click the "Check" button or press [enter] to evaluate the input.
 3. The application will display whether the entered text is a palindrome or not.

 ## Project Structure